Transcript:

 GRANGER: It seems natural to think–

-Transcripts serve the purpose of making the story accessible to as many people as possible.
-The most obvious uses are for people who are vision-impaired and either can't see the image at all or can see the image but can't read the text in it.
-But that's not the only group who can benefit from transcripts; they are also helpful, for instance, to people who have trouble interpreting the language of comics that I'm using – e.g. which things happen in which timeframe, what is dialogue and what is thoughts, and so forth – due to unfamilarity with the medium, or due to cognitive differences, or due to me having drawn things in a confusing way (which I can't deny will happen sometimes).
-Given all these different possible uses, I try to make the transcript explain all the relevant information from the image.
+Transcripts help make the story accessible to as many people as possible.
+This is obviously useful for people who are vision-impaired and can't see the image at all, or people who can see the image but can't read the text in it.
+But that's not the only group who can benefit from transcripts.
+They are also helpful to people who have trouble interpreting the language of comics that I'm using – e.g. which things happen in which timeframe, what is dialogue and what is thoughts, and so forth.
+You could have trouble because you're unfamilar with the medium, or because of cognitive differences, or because I drew things in a confusing way (which I can't deny will happen sometimes).